expressjs/session/README.md

 ##### proxy

-Trust the reverse proxy when setting secure cookies (via the "X-Forwarded-Proto" header).
+Trust the reverse proxy when setting secure cookies (via the "X-Forwarded-Proto" or "Forwarded" header).

 The default value is `undefined`.

-  - `true` The "X-Forwarded-Proto" header will be used.
+  - `true` The "X-Forwarded-Proto" or "Forwarded" header will be used.
   - `false` All headers are ignored and the connection is considered secure only if there is a direct TLS/SSL connection.
   - `undefined` Uses the "trust proxy" setting from express